 - Recognition of self-directed learning results

-- Offers with job aids, checklists and continuous updates
+- Offers with job aids, checklists and updates on relevant topics

 - Content types allowing spaced repetition